-To maintain staff awareness of the KYC principles, the KYC trainings for the Bank's staff were held several times; i.e. KYC training pertaining to Fixed Income Account Opening Policy on April 2010 for Fixed Income staff, Compliance and AML officer; Compliance Awareness (including KYC) for all employees on August 2010, KYC Training for Compliance & KYC officers on August 2010, and training on new KYC procedures on September 2010.
+To maintain staff awareness on the KYC principles, the KYC trainings conducted by the Bank and/or its parent bank for the Bank's staff were held several times; i.e. Revised Due Diligence Package and KYC documentation training on January 2011, Annual Mandatory KYC Due Dilligence and Compliance Training for Fixed Income Marketing on May 2011, Annual Mandatory Compliance Awareness (including AML/KYC) training for all employees on May 2011.